"""

 def initial_guess(coeffs: List[float]) -> List[Vector2]:

-"""Generate initial root estimates for Bairstow's method.
+r"""Generate initial quadratic-factor estimates for Bairstow's method.

-:param coeffs: List of polynomial coefficients in descending order
+:param coeffs: Polynomial coefficients in descending order

-:return: List of initial root estimates as Vector2 objects (r,q pairs)
+:return: List of initial quadratic factors as :class:`~ginger.vector2.Vector2` :math:`(r,q)`

 Examples: